-Weaselling we hear you ask – what on earth is that?!
+Weaseling we hear you ask.
+What on earth is that?!
 Good question.
-If you look in the dictionary you’ll see that it means to ‘achieve something by use of cunning or deceit’, but luckily the word does have another meaning too.
-In this case you need to think of the way a certain small and furry creature creeps its way in and out of rocky crevices.
+If you look in the dictionary you’ll see that it means to ‘achieve something by use of cunning or deceit’.
+The word has another meaning though.
+You need to think of how a certain small and furry creature creeps through rocky crevices.
 Any clearer?!

-Amongst the rocky gritstone crags of the Peak District National Park are boulder fields created when huge rocky blocks have tumbled down the hillside.
-What we’ve been left with is a network of tight passages and squeezy tunnels perfect for a journey that can best be described as outdoor caving.
+Amongst the rocky gritstone crags of the Peak District National Park are boulder fields created where huge rocky blocks have tumbled down the hillside.
+We’ve been left with a network of tight passages and squeezy tunnels.
+It is perfect terrain for a journey that can best be described as outdoor caving.
 It is fantastic fun to quest your way through this rocky wonderland.
 Be a weasel!
 We’ll throw in some rock hopping and bouldery climbing for anyone up to the challenge too.

-Weaselling is an absolutely perfect family adventure activity, but also suits young at heart adults too.
-No experience is needed and the great thing is that this is very much challenge by choice – if you don’t fancy a particular passage or squeeze you can simply head around the side and join the group on the other end.
+Weaselling is a perfect family adventure activity but suits young at heart adults too.
+No experience is needed and this is very much challenge by choice.
+If you don’t fancy a particular passage or squeeze you can simply head around the side and join the group on the other side of the feature.

-Because the route and involvement is infinitely flexible we get lots of families joining us for weaselling sessions where the adults choose to let the kids be the weasels while they accompany them by staying on top of the passages.
-And why not – our Peak District weaselling locations are in a stunning landscape and leaving the children to the smaller squeezes leaves the grown ups to be the official photographers!
+The routes taken and involvement levels are infinitely flexible.
+This means we get lots of families joining us for weaselling sessions where the adults choose to let the kids be the weasels while they accompany them by staying on top of the passages.
+And why not.
+Our Peak District weaselling locations are in a stunning landscape and leaving the children to the smaller squeezes leaves the grown ups to be the official photographers.

 The groups are always accompanied by qualified instructors and helmets are provided (to prevent bumped heads).
-This activity is perfect as a morning or afternoon session and so can be combined easily with many of our other options.
+Weaseling is perfect as a morning or afternoon session and can be combined easily with many of our other options such as climbing or mountain biking .
 Children as young as 6 are welcome.